In the Forecast…Spring!

 - Consider Sand Bags.
 In extreme conditions, sand bags may be the only thing between your home and the rushing waters.
 If the water flow is particularly heavy, stack sand bags against any low-lying areas beside your foundation.
 Just Remember: Water Flows Downhill.
 I know what you're thinking…DUH!
 But, just ensure that the water has some place to flow that is AWAY from the foundation of your home.

 - If water does get into your basement, it is vital to remove it out as soon as possible.
-Otherwise, your basement can become an ideal environment for mold and bacteria growth.
+Otherwise, your basement can become an ideal environment for mould and bacteria growth.
 The water can also cause further structural and material damage.

 If uninvited water finds its way into your basement, call us.
 We'll take care of it and help you get your life back to normal…fast.